We Reviewed Dozens Of The Best Apps for Kids Ages 6 – 8 So You Don’t Have To. Here Are Our Top Picks.

 It features a customization system that allows parents or teachers to fine tune the game to focus on specific skills as needed.

 What child wouldn’t love to design and build an amusement park?
 Well, with Pango Build Park, they can.
 Kids can plan the rides, set up the buildings, and even add the decorations.
 Once they have put it together they way that they want it, they can explore their park by riding the rides and checking everything out.
 Younger players won’t be left out; the app has a mode with pre-built rides to simplify the process for them.

 The app will nurture creativity, problem-solving, planning and a host of other crucial skills that kids will need throughout their lives.

 This award winner offers all the tools your child needs to tell their very own unique fairy tale.
 There are 32 animated background scenes, such as a fairy castle, an undersea scene, and a rainbow.
 There are also hundreds of animated stickers to use however is desired.
 29 crayons and 29 colored pencils allow kids to finish off each scene just they way they want.
 Then children can narrate and record their very own fairy tale.

-This app is free from Duck Duck Moose.
+This app is from Duck Duck Moose.
 This developer has a strong reputation for outstanding apps for young children with a focus on safety as well as fun.